summer internships

 -

-Background Required: Experience, skills or knowledge in psychology, behavioral science or public health are preferred but not required.
+Background desired/Qualifications: Experience, skills or knowledge in psychology or behavioral science are preferred but not required.
 A keen interest in learning, a strong work ethic, and an interest in the topic area is important.
+As a part of the program, the intern will learn and strengthen their research and project coordination skills.
+ACEEE will publish multiple studies in 2025 and the intern’s work will be featured in some of these publications.

-Duration: 10 weeks (May 27 to August 5, 2024)
+Duration: 10 weeks

 -